 Ok, so now I need a new belt.
 The load from the alternator must have been the breaking point.

 I'm guessing most generators of the time had fairly standard mounting lugs.
 This wasn't a direct bolt-in process but I made a small bracket and used some washers as spacers to get its pulley to line up with the one on the engine.
 Now I just need to buy a new belt.
 I'm also going to order a new fan belt as the one on the tractor looks quite cracked, and that belt has to come off to get the generator belt on.
-Side note, I was moving this tractor in the yard and the fan belt died.
-I've run this tractor for maybe 20-30 minutes and both belts broke.
+(Side note, I was moving this tractor in the yard a bit later and the fan belt came apart also.
+I've run this tractor for maybe 20-30 minutes and both belts have broken.)

 New louvered side panels showed up today also from Steiner.
 About $400 shipped to my door for the pair and a new shift knob.
 Unfortunately I won't be able to install the panels until I find a better fitting radiator.
 I also need to order the rear panels that go behind the louvered panels.
 They're about $175 shipped.